HoseaCalvin/book-of-kratos-god-of-war-archive/README.md

 To ensure there are no critical issues such as usability and performance, I designed the website to be user-friendly and have a visual that reflects both God of War and Norse mythology aesthetics.

 In addition, this fan-made website focuses on gameplay overviews, deep lore behind each prominent character, and the grandeur and the brutality of the Nine Realms.
-I implemented an engaging quiz game to test users' knowledge of both games.

 ## 💻 Tech Stack